EDGDrummond/snarkExplainer/3.-why-you-should-care-about-zksnarks/fundamental-objects.md

 Anim: The multiplicative inverse is how we get to 1 (the identity element for multiplication)

-Now for the actual definition: A **group** consists of a set, a binary operation, and an identity element on the binary operation; moreover, every element in the set must have an inverse element that is also in the set.
+Now for the actual definition: A <mark style="color:purple;">**group**</mark> consists of a set, a binary operation, and an identity element on the binary operation; moreover, every element in the set must have an inverse element that is also in the set.

 Would the modular set $$\{0,1,2,3,4\}$$ with addition be a group?
 Well we have a set, a binary operation and an identity element ($$0$$), so we just need to check that every element in the set can be added to another element in the set to get $$0$$.
 Let’s check: